Influenza (flu) and your baby

 The flu spreads easily from person to person.
 When someone with the flu coughs, sneezes or speaks, the virus spreads through the air.
 Your baby can get infected with the flu if she breathes the virus in or if she touches something (like a toy) that has the flu virus on it and then touches her nose, eyes or mouth.

-Yes.
-The best way to protect your baby from the flu is to make sure he gets a flu vaccine each year before flu season (October through May).
-Even though your baby’s more likely to get the flu during flu season, he can get it any time of year.
+The best way to protect your child from the flu is to make sure he gets a flu vaccine each year before flu season (October through May).
+Even though your child’s more likely to get the flu during flu season, he can get it any time of year.

-There are two ways for your baby to get the flu vaccine:
+There are two ways for yourchild to get the flu vaccine:

 - Flu shot.
 Children 6 months and older can get the flu shot.

 - Flu nasal spray.
-This is a spray you put in your child’s nose.
+This is a spray your child’s provider puts in your child’s nose.
 Most children 2 years or older can get the flu nasal spray.
-But it’s not recommended for children who have certain health conditions, like asthma, heart and lung problems, or a weak immune system that doesn’t protect them well from infection.
+But it’s not recommended for children who have certain health conditions, like asthma, heart and lung problems, or a weak immune system that doesn’t protect him well from infection.
 The flu nasal spray also isn’t recommended for children who take certain medicines for a long time, like aspirin (called long-term aspirin therapy).

 The first time your baby gets the flu vaccine, he gets two doses to give him the best protection from the flu.
-Your baby gets one dose of the vaccine every year after.
+Your child gets one dose of the vaccine every year after.

-The American Academy of Pediatrics (also called AAP) recommends the flu shot as the first choice for children.
-If you’re not sure which vaccine is best for your baby, ask his health care provider.
+If you’re not sure which vaccine is best for your child, ask his health care provider.
 Visit flu.gov to learn more about flu vaccines.

-The flu vaccine is safe for most children.
-But if your baby had a bad reaction to the flu vaccine in the past, tell his provider.
-The provider may want to watch your baby closely after getting the vaccine to check for a reaction.
+The flu vaccine is safe for most children, even babies born prematurely (before 37 weeks of pregnancy).
+But if your child had a bad reaction to the flu vaccine in the past, tell his provider.
+The provider may want to watch your child closely after getting the vaccine to check for a reaction.
 If your child is allergic to eggs, talk to his provider to decide if it’s OK to get the flu vaccine.
 Some flu vaccines are made from eggs.

 There are many different flu viruses, and they’re always changing.
 Each year a new flu vaccine is made to protect against three or four flu viruses that are likely to make people sick during the upcoming flu season.
-With the vaccine, protection from the flu only lasts about a year, so it’s important to get your baby vaccinated each year.
-Your baby can get the vaccine from his provider or other places, like pharmacies, that offer it.
-Use the HealthMap Vaccine Finder to find out where you can get a flu vaccine for your baby.
+With the vaccine, protection from the flu lasts about a year, so it’s important to get your child vaccinated each year.
+You get the vaccine from his provider or from other places, like pharmacies, that offer it.
+Use the HealthMap Vaccine Finder to find out where you can get a flu vaccine for your child.